kinnerparikh/FBLA-Mobile-App-Development/README.md

 Team Members: An Doan, George Zhang, Kinner Parikh

 # Description
-*Fast Facts: FBLA* is a cross-platform mobile application that quizes users' knowledge with questions from five different categories related to Future Business Leaders of America (FBLA).
-Images of the graphic user interface can be found [here](http://github.com)
+*Fast Facts: FBLA* is a cross-platform mobile application that evaluates users' knowledge by presenting questions from five different categories related to Future Business Leaders of America (FBLA).

+Our goal for *Fast Facts: FBLA* is to provide a platform where future business leaders will be able to develop, improve, and test their grasp of skills necessary for success in their upcoming careers.
+While students are away from the computer and using their phone, they have the ability to open up our app and be entertained while remaining productive at the same time.

+We have developed many features with the focus on improving member experience and participation in FBLA.
+Through a user-friendly GUI and a clean look, *Fast Facts: FBLA* encourages students to actively participate and see how much they actually know about FBLA.
+Images of the graphic user interface can be found [here](http://github.com).
+Considering the immense reach of current social media platforms, our app allows user to share their score, creating a casual yet competitive environment, resulting in the increased involvement and understanding in FBLA of students around those who access the application.

 ## Requirements
 * iOS or Android Device